rsksmart/rif-wallet/README.md

 You do not need to run the server to run the RIF Wallet app.

-## MAINNET
+## Mainnet

-To run with mainnet change the environment variable `DEFAULT_CHAIN_TYPE` to MAINNET [here](https://github.com/rsksmart/swallet/blob/3335ab050b0cb04b901cae42e30745dd2c6ad3f6/.env#L10)
+The app runs in both Rootstock mainnet and testnet with the default chain set to Testnet.
+You can configure this by changig the environment variable `DEFAULT_CHAIN_TYPE` to MAINNET [in the .env file](https://github.com/rsksmart/rif-wallet/blob/develop/.env).

 ## Build:

-## Build APK for Android:
+### Build APK for Android:

 The build step for Android includes a clean.
 When prompted, say 'Yes' to anything related to Android and 'No' to iOS and system updates.